McDonnell Douglas F-4 Phantom II: Overview

-The F-4 Phantom is a tandem-seat fighter-bomber designed as a carrier-based interceptor to fill the U.S. Navy's fleet defense fighter role.
+The F-4 Phantom is a tandem-seat fighter-bomber designed as a carrier-based interceptor to fill the USN's fleet defense fighter role.
 Innovations in the F-4 included use of pulse-doppler radar (only on late variants such as the F-4F) and extensive use of titanium in its airframe.

-Despite imposing dimensions and a maximum takeoff weight of over 60,000 lb (27,000 kg), the F-4 has a top speed of Mach 2.23 and an initial climb rate of over 41,000 ft/min (210 m/s).
-The F-4's nine external hardpoints have a capability of up to 18,650 pounds (8,480 kg) of weapons, including air-to-air and air-to-surface missiles, and unguided, guided, and thermonuclear weapons.
+Despite imposing dimensions and a maximum takeoff weight over 60,000 lb (27,000 kg), the F-4 has a top speed of Mach 2.23 and an initial climb rate over 41,000 ft/min (210 m/s).
+The F-4's nine external hardpoints can hold up to 18,650 lb (8,480 kg) of weapons, including air-to-air and air-to-surface missiles, and unguided, guided, and thermonuclear weapons.
 Like other interceptors of its day, the F-4 was designed without an internal cannon.

 The baseline performance of a Mach 2-class fighter with long range and a bomber-sized payload would be the template for the next generation of large and light/middle-weight fighters optimized for daylight air combat.